 Join TBE's CASA (Community of Adult Social Action) as we make connections and build community through our small-group social justice activities.
 Working together is a great way to connect -- even more so as we do projects that express our Jewish values.
 Please join us for the first time – or join us again!

-CASA volunteers will read prisoner letters with book requests, search the inventory room for books to match the requests, and process, invoice, and wrap book packages.
-This is a unique and personal window into the American prison system.
+Join us as we return to one of our newer CASA efforts!
+The Prison Book Program sends books to prisoners to support their educational, vocational, and personal development and to help them avoid returning to prison after release.
+The program is housed in a historic church in Quincy, where we will read prisoner letters with book requests, search the inventory room for books to match the requests, and process, invoice, and wrap book packages.
 Education has been shown to reduce recidivism and the books we share can also offer connection, open doors, and change a life.
-To RSVP or for more info, contact Ilene, [email protected].
-6-10 volunteers.
-Read more about the Prison Book Project >
+Join CASA as we practice compassion and take positive steps on behalf of this invisible and often forgotten population.
+To RSVP or for more info, contact Ilene at [email protected].

 Christmas in the City, December 21, 2014